 EAST COAST SWING

 As music evolved and changed in the Twentieth Century, (Jazz to Rock, Rhythm & Blues to Disco and Country), the Lindy Hop, Jitterbug, and Swing also evolved, developing regional styles.
-These styles became so distinct that, in the early 1940's, Arthur Murray studios directed their teachers to teach the unique dance forms being danced in their respective cities, thus spawning many undocumented (and largely lost) Swing styles.
-Finally, in 1951, Lauré Haile published her dance notes as a syllabus for her students at the Arthur Murray Studio in Santa Monica.
+These styles became so distinct that, in the early 1940's, Arthur Murray studios directed their teachers to teach the unique dance forms danced in their respective cities, thus spawning many undocumented (and largely lost) Swing styles.
+Finally, in 1951, Lauré Haile published her dance notes as a syllabus for her students at the Santa Monica Arthur Murray Studio.
 It included something she called Western Swing, and since then, many original regional styles have been documented.